 In all cases, feature removal is communicated three releases in advance and documented as part of the deprecated features page.

 The following list compiles any updates to Docker Engine that created backwards-incompatibility for old versions of Docker tools.

-Note: In the case of your local environment, you should be updating your Docker Engine using Docker Desktop for Mac, Docker Desktop for Windows.
+Note: In the case of your local environment, you should be updating your Docker Engine using Docker Desktop.
 That way all your tools stay in sync with Docker Engine.

 There were two breaking changes in the 1.10 release that affected Registry and Docker Content Trust: